lTheMightyMl/Jozve/Jozve.md

 which contradicts to the previous relation.
 Hence the hypothesis was wrong and the property is proved.

 ---
-Now once we found out this useful property, a good idea can be model our problems to a convex optimization problem through which we can apply iterative methods like `gradient descent
+Now once we found out this useful property, a good idea can be model our problems to a convex optimization problem through which we can apply various iterative methods like `gradient descent` to solve the problems.

 # 4